Updated: Jan 13

-Honeysmoke written by Monique Fields and illustrated by Yesenia Moises is the story of a young biracial girl's journey of self discovery.
-We were provided a copy of Honeysmoke in exchange for an honest review.
+Honeysmoke, written by Monique Fields and illustrated by Yesenia Moises, is the story of a young biracial girl's journey of self-discovery.

 Number of Pages: 32